Key Concepts

 One-Click OAuth

-Linear, GitHub, Notion, Confluence, Jira, Asana, Fathom, Granola, Google Drive, HubSpot, Attio, Supabase, Slack
+Linear, GitHub, GitLab, Notion, Confluence, Jira, Asana, Fathom, Granola, Plaud, Zoom, Gong, Google Drive, SharePoint, HubSpot, Attio, Supabase, Miro, Slack, Microsoft Teams, Webex

 These use OAuth—you click "Connect," authorize Brief, choose what to share, and you're done.
-After authorization, each integration includes a scoping step where you select exactly what data Brief can access.
+After authorization, many integrations include a scoping step where you select exactly what data Brief can access.

 API Key Setup